Mario García Torres: Mid-career surveys

-COVID-19 Pandemic
+COVID-19 pandemic

 During the COVID-19 pandemic, García Torres held an exhibition that no one, but one undisclosed person could physically visit, at the Museo Colección Jumex in Mexico City.
 A daily live stream broadcast the image of the gallery during normal museum hours while the artist made use of the space as a private studio to create new work.
 "Solo" was produced in response to the temporary closure of cultural institutions at that time and the abrupt changes to artists’ production as a result of that year's worldwide pandemic.
 The exhibition was a means for the artist to reconsider the relationship between the artist, the studio, the public, and the institution during the hiatus from exhibitions around the world.
 The works produced by Mario García Torres in “Solo” were later presented at his Berlin gallery, neugerriemschneider, and also as a solo presentation of that years online version of FIAC.
 During the same time, the artist promoted an initiative known as Museos Uno en Uno (museums one by one) which consisted in allowing single visitors to then-closed museums in Mexico using an online booking system.
 The program started in Museo Frida Kahlo and Anahuacalli in the country's capital.

-In September 2021, “It Must Have Been a Tuesday” a work by Garcia Torres was presented at the Unlimited section of Art Basel, in Switzerland.
+In September 2021, “It Must Have Been a Tuesday” a work by García Torres was presented at the Unlimited section of Art Basel, in Switzerland.
 The work consists of 164 letter-size photocopies pasted onto linen on stretchers equating the number of days the artist's studio was closed during the first pandemic lockdown in México City.
 The work begins with an otherwise blank page where the text ‘Cerrado temporalmente’ -Spanish for ‘temporarily closed’ is written and which they artist affixed to his studio door.
 The second piece is a photocopy of the original sign and all following pieces repeat the act of coping and posting it on the studio door every day until the studio could be reopened.
 The increasing distortion produced by the machine the text becomes progressively illegible resulting in the gradual breakdown of the message and the creation of an abstract composition.